 Someone Out There Needs Your Help.

 The Support Hotline is one of Summit County’s oldest and most valuable community resources.
-The Support Hotline is a confidential, 24-hour crisis intervention & suicide prevention service operated by Portage Path Behavioral Health.
-Hotline volunteers provide telephone crisis intervention services to Summit County residents who are experiencing an emotional or suicidal crisis.
+The Support Hotline is a confidential, 24-hour crisis intervention hotline operated by Portage Path Behavioral Health and is part of the National Suicide Prevention Lifeline network.
+Hotline volunteers provide crisis intervention and supportive listening to Summit County residents experiencing an emotional or suicidal crisis.